A need to be different

 The two different scenarios: A printer with the customers own imagery vs. a coloured printer.

 When Stagis pulled the idea out of the box about changing the colour of our printer it definitely was an eye opener.
 First of all we could see that the printer was extremely attractive.
 The gloss was just beautiful.
 We could still tell that it was our printer, only it was Farrari red all over.
 Lars Hargaard

 Producing the new printers

-Stagis managed the entire process regarding changing the colour of the new office printer.
-We administered technical tests, disassembling the printer, paint coating, assembling and packaging of 500 printers.
-Furthermore we developed and produced stickers, a new brochure with care instructions and we delivered printers to a warehouse in Sweden.
-OKI’s new printer was launched in 36 different colours.
+Stagis managed the entire process regarding changing the colour of the new printers.
+We administered the technical tests, the disassembling of the printer, the paint coating, and the assembling and packaging of 500 printers.
+Furthermore, we developed and produced stickers and a new brochure with care instructions. and launched OKI Identity in 36 different colours.

 We wanted to create a wide range of colours so customers could choose just the right colour for their personality or the colour that would fit perfectly into their office.
 Nikolaj Stagis

 CEO Stagis A/S